This guide will cover a basic import of transactions, with assignment to contacts or companies, into Jetpack CRM.

 1) Getting your CSV File Ready

-Before we can import anything we need to have a file to import.
+Before we can import anything, we need to have a file.
 Jetpack CRM imports any .CSV file which fits the standard file format, that is 1 line per record, each field separated by a comma.
 For example:

 Transaction Unique ID,Transaction Status,Transaction Total